Build awareness and practice skills with the Cultivate Inclusion Challenge!

 Most people who create content that isn't accessible simply aren't aware that they are excluding people from an equitable online experience.
-Share what you know to help others grow their awareness and skills.
-Begin with one or more of the following.
+To help build Digital Accessibility awareness and skills, nominate yourself, a colleague, or a team to take the Cultivate Inclusion Challenge!

-Add Digital Accessibility to an Upcoming Meeting Agenda
+Introduce a Digital Accessibility Topic to your Team at an Upcoming Meeting

 Introduce digital accessibility concepts to your team at your next team meeting agenda.
 Some ideas for sharing are: